2022 FIFA World Cup Group B: Wales vs England

 The teams had met 103 times, most recently in a friendly game in 2020 won 3–0 by England.
 This was their second meeting in a major tournament, the first being the group stage of UEFA Euro 2016, which ended in a 2–1 win for England.
 The teams had met in multiple FIFA World Cup qualifiers, including two British Home Championship matches that served as World Cup qualifiers (in 1949–50 and 1953–54), as well as in the 1974 and 2006 qualification campaigns.

 Marcus Rashford had the best chance of the opening period, but his chipped shot was saved by Wales goalkeeper Danny Ward.
-Following a goalless first half, Rashford scored a direct free kick in the 51st minute to give England the lead.
+Wales defender Neco Williams suffered a head injury in the 24th minute after blocking a shot and was allowed to continue playing, but was reassessed 12 minutes later and replaced with a suspected concussion.
+Following a goalless first half, Rashford scored a direct free kick in the 50th minute to give England the lead.
 Shortly after the restart, England would double the lead after Rashford won the ball in the Welsh defence and passed to Harry Kane, whose crossed ball low from the right was converted at the back post by Phil Foden.
 Rashford got his second of the game in the 68th minute, with a shot from deep inside the Welsh penalty area that went through the goalkeeper's legs.
 The victory was enough for England to finish at the top of the group, while Wales finished at the bottom with just one point.